medullan/mautic/README.md

      ```

   5. Create a release from the new tag via the source control management UI, for example via github.com, upload the two zip files created in step 3 and document the checksum for each file in the release notes.

+     **Note:** If the zip files were created without modifying the Mautic version files in step 2, then these zip files should be renamed to match the release tag.